 - Pulse almond meal and powdered sugar in food processor until fully combined

-- Add rosewater 1/2 tbsp at a time until it becomes a dough, pulsing in between
+- Add rosewater 1/2 tbsp at a time until it becomes a dough, pulsing in between (it may only take 1 tbsp)

 - Turn out onto surface and knead a few times